Diary of Denis Patrick (alias Rupert Bert Patrick), 1941-1945 - Part 7

 for the moment to strike could

-not be avoided - the scene of
+not be avoided - The scene of

-most of one long stand bys was
+most of our long stand by's was

 Wick - consequently we remember